St Joseph's School - A Catholic Voluntary Academy

 Intent Statement - Computing

-Our Commando Joe’s curriculum provides opportunities for inspiring the next generation of software engineers, video game designers, web developers and IT consultants.
 At St Joseph’s, our Computing curriculum strives to develop resilient, reflective and independent learners whilst also preparing them for the demands of the 21st century and the digital world that awaits them.
 As well as the huge potential of technology, we teach our children to understand the challenges and issues it can create.
 We teach them to become good digital citizens, to know how to stay safe online and emphasise that what they share and view creates their own digital footprint.
-In addition to teaching units linked to our Commando Joe units, we also cover specific theme days and weeks throughout the year.
+In addition to teaching units linked to our scheme of work, we also cover specific theme days and weeks throughout the year.
 Please see our curriculum portfolio for examples of our theme days.

 Implementation Statement - Computing

-• The role of parents is recognised and they are involved in understanding how to keep their children safe at home through regular Class Dojo updates and the Safer Schools App.
+• The role of parents is recognised, and they are involved in understanding how to keep their children safe at home through regular Class Dojo updates and the Safer Schools App.

 • We encourage our children to use ICT equipment and resources at home.
 St Joseph's staff actively look for opportunities to develop ICT resources in and out of school to offer our children the very best opportunities to develop computing skills.